CCamacho04/carlos-camacho-open-api/README.md

 Carlos Camacho

 Instructions:
-Click the "fetch character" button to display a information on a random character or "fetch species" button to display information on a random species.
+Click the "fetch character" button to display information on a random character or the "fetch species" button to display information on a random species.